 After dinner it is time for dessert - THE AFIKOMEN.
 Remember the matzah that was hidden.
-Its now time for it to be retrieved, and again the kids get involved.
+It's now time for it to be retrieved, and again the kids get involved.
 A child searches and finds the hidden matzah (child).

-When he or she retrieves the afikomen, and presents it to the father, he rewards them with a piece of candy.
+When the kids retrieve the afikomen, and presents it to the father, he rewards them with a piece of candy.

 And it was at this point in the Feast that Jesus revolutionized the Passover Seder.
-He took a 1500 yearold tradition, and gave it totally new meaning...
+He took a 1500 year-old tradition, and gave it totally new meaning...